-Most of the Java EE examples can be run the following way. simply cd into the appropriate example directory and type ant deploy.
-This will create a new JBoss AS profile and start the server.
-When the server is started from a different window type ant run to run the example.
-Some examples require further steps, please refer to the examples documentation for further instructions.
+Most of the Java EE examples can be run the following way. simply cd into the appropriate example directory and type mvn test.
+This will use Arquillian to run the Application Server and deploy the application.
+Note that you must have jboss AS 7 installed and the JBOSS\HOME environment variable set.
+Please refer to the examples documentation for further instructions.